otaviowillow/rb-kids/src/pages/latest-updates/covid-19-parent-policies-procedures.md

 • IT1 children will meet at the main childcare entrance doors at your scheduled time.

 • Pre-K & Jr. Junior Pre-K will meet at the picnic tables by the main entrance at your scheduled time.

+• The location for drop-off/pick-up may change based on program needs.
+The Director or Program Supervisors will update you on location by email.

+• We will schedule drop-off and pick-up times per family.
+Drop-off and pick-up times will be communicated via email.
+Please adhere to your pre-scheduled time, as this will assist with physical distancing.

 • We will schedule drop-off and pick-up times per family.
 Drop-off and pick-up times will be communicated via email.
 Please adhere to your pre-scheduled time, as this will assist with physical distancing.